jt14den/SWC-Cheatsheets/git-novice.md

 -   `mv ~/.bash_aliases ~/.bash_aliases~`
 -   `PS1="$ "`
 -   Open lesson for PhDComics slide: <http://swcarpentry.github.io/git-novice/01-basics/>
+-   Open hackmd slides

 ### Open up Socrative again ###
--   You can import my quiz with SOC-24313213
+-   You can import my quiz with
 -   Advise learners to go to <https://b.socrative.com/login/student/>
--   Type in MICKLEY for the room name
+-   Type in DENNIS3943 for the room name

 **QUESTION: How many of you have used git or other version control software before?**

 ## 1. Introduction: Automated Version Control ##

+-   Run thru slides
 -   Show the PhDComics slide
--   Talk about a time when git saved my ass
+-   Talk about a time when git saved my ass!!
 -   Unlimited undo, helps us know what each change does: Who made it & why?
 -   Lets people collaborate on the same code at the same time (Have you used google docs?)
 -   All of these things are useful for repeatability, history, fixing problems etc.